Q What is the difference between a Deck mounted and a Curb mounted skylight

 A. From the roof almost none…but these two types of skylights are designed to fill different needs.
 The deck-mounted skylight sits right down on the roof deck and the interior shaft extends into the skylight itself.
 This makes for a very finished look and is best for new installations on sloped roofs.

-The curb-mounted units are more like a skylight cap that sits over a 2 X 4 or 2 X 6 curb.
-They are used in retrofit situations where matching the exact size of an old unit is difficult or on flat roofs where the new skylight needs to be raised above the level of the roof deck.
+The curb-mounted units are more like a skylight cap that sits over a 2x4 or 2x6 curb or a 2x8 curb for flat roof installations.
+They are often used in retrofit situations where matching the exact size of an old unit is difficult or on flat roofs where the new skylight needs to be raised above the level of the roof deck.
 Custom size units can also be ordered.

 Both of these skylights can be flashed with either the VELUX factory flashing kits (EDL or ECL) and both come in venting and non-venting models.
 VELUX also makes blinds and shades for almost all skylights, deck, or curb-mounted.
 However, shades are not available for custom size skylights.